run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/smart-analytics/use-bi-solution.md

 BI technologies provide historical, current and predictive views of business operations".

-4biz Analytics is the BI solution for 4biz data analysis.
+4biz Analytics is the BI solution of 4biz data analysis.
-With this feature you can create numerous graphs, dashboards and tables with data information registered in the instance.
+With this feature you can create several graphs, dashboards and tables with data information registered in the instance.

 Before getting started
 ----------------

-It's necessary to have the BI application installed, configured, and communicable with your 4biz instance.
+- [x] It's necessary to have the BI application installed, configured, and communicable with your 4biz instance.

 Procedure